kapresoft/kapresoft.github.io/_posts/software/2024-01-04-spring-intro-to-session-scope.md

 }
 ```

-In this example, we define a session-scoped bean named _YourSessionScopedBean_ using the _@Scope_ annotation with the value _"session"_.
+In this example, we define a session-scoped bean named _YourSessionScopedBean_ using the _@SessionScope_ annotation.
 This ensures that an instance of _YourSessionScopedBean_ will be created for each user session.

 By following these steps and examples, you effectively configure and make session-scoped beans available for your Spring application, enabling the management of user-specific data throughout a user's session.